elunna/hackem/hackem_changelog.md

 - [x] The "shower of missiles" monster attack is not completely negated by magic resistance.
 - [x] See Invisible is now just temporary from potions, eating stalkers, and fountains (Evil)
 - [x] Telepathy from floating eyes is now temporary.
+- [x] Restful sleep regenerates hp (we can get restful sleep property from the Amulet of Restful Sleep or a Ring of Sleeping)
+- [x] The hunger property halves nutrition from food (so you could potentially eat more giant corpses.) (xnh)
 - [x] Extrinsic resistances protect items from elemental damage.
 For example, wearing a ring of fire resistance will protect your scrolls and potions from fire damage.

 - [x] Implemented "Afraid" status;